kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 The _Feminian Sandstones_ is a reference to the emancipation of women.
 The stanza is also a reference to relaxed sexual morality.

 The results of the sexual revolution and women in the workforce are positive for the individual.
-But the plumbing birthrates in most Western countries are a serious threat to these countries.
+But the plunging birthrates in most Western countries are a serious threat to these countries.
 If the fertility rate falls below the replacement level, a population is unable to recover and will die out.
-Problems arise much earlier with an aging population because social security systems and retirement plans stop working.
+Problems arise much earlier with an aging population because social security systems, health care, and retirement plans stop working.

 The stable nuclear family is in decline, with one-person households increasing dramatically.
 Senseless One-Night-Stands, pornography, girls making their income as prostitutes on OnlyFans are a side-effect of constantly lowered sexual morality.
 Finding a partner is reduced to dating apps, where people get “swiped” by their looks.